Retirement planning and trade-offs: How to live your dream retirement

 - Of those that did, the median savings was just $104,000 for households with members aged 55-64 – equivalent to an inflation-protected annuity of just $310 a month.1

 What’s going on here?
-In a recent Ameriprise survey, 75 percent of respondents described themselves as “savers” and almost all said they had cut back on expenses to save for the future2 but they were much more likely to save on small-ticket items than on big-ticket expenses like rent, a mortgage or college educations.
+In a 2014 Ameriprise survey, 75 percent of respondents described themselves as “savers” and almost all said they had cut back on expenses to save for the future2, but they were much more likely to save on small-ticket items than on big-ticket expenses like rent, a mortgage or college educations.
 To make their retirement dreams a reality, more Americans will need to make bigger trade-offs.
 And a financial advisor could help.

 More than just basic needs: A value assessment

-“As professionals, financial advisors can look at the projections and help you determine whether or not you’re on track financially to achieve your goals,” says Green.
+“As professionals, financial advisors can look at the projections and help you determine whether or not you’re on track financially to achieve your goals,” says Greene.
 “But they can also help you explore your values so that if you have to make trade-offs, you can see them as expressions of your values, rather than as painful budgeting decisions.”

 Assess your priorities – and create a plan

-A strong sense of values was instrumental in Kate and Iain Gilbert’s ability to live out their retirement dreams – and to retire in their late 40s.
+A strong sense of values was instrumental in Kate and Lain Gilbert’s ability to live out their retirement dreams – and to retire in their late 40s.
 In 2014, the Gilberts sold their home, sold or gave away most of their possessions, and moved into an Airstream RV.
 Since then, the couple has lived on the road, documenting their U.S. and international travels on a blog and even writing a book about the transition.

 What others might call trade-offs, the Gilberts would call a decision about values